Disappearance of Jean Virginia Sampare

 Jean Virginia (Ginny) Sampare is a Canadian woman who went missing on Thursday, October 14, 1971, outside Gitsegukla, British Columbia, Canada.
 She was last seen by her cousin near the railroad overpass on Highway 16 outside of Gitsegukla.
 Sampare's cousin, who was walking with her, went to get a jacket or a bike from his home and when he came back Sampare was gone.
-Despite the police and local community searching nearby areas for her for the 8 days following her disappearance, their efforts proved unsuccessful.
-She has not been seen since.
+Despite searches by local residents, civil defence personnel, and police, she has not been seen since.

 Despite multiple theories surrounding what could have led to her disappearance, there has been no conclusive evidence to back any of them up.